solana-labs/solana/book/src/gossip.md

 1. Duplication: if the message has been seen before, the node responds with `PushMessagePrune` and drops the message

-2. New information: if the message is new the node
+2. New data: if the message is new to the node

-   a.
-Stores the new information and updates its version
+   * Stores the new information with an updated version in its cluster info and purges any previous older value

-   b.
-Stores the message in `pushed_once` (used for detecting duplicates, purged after `PUSH_MSG_TIMEOUT * 5` ms)
+   * Stores the message in `pushed_once` (used for detecting duplicates, purged after `PUSH_MSG_TIMEOUT * 5` ms)

-   c.
-Retransmits the messages to its own push peers
+   * Retransmits the messages to its own push peers

 3. Expiration: nodes drop push messages that are older than `PUSH_MSG_TIMEOUT`